 What is Put Option?

-A put option is a financial contract that gives the holder the right, but not the obligation, to sell a specified asset at a predetermined price within a specified time.
+• A put option is a financial contract that gives the holder the right, but not the obligation, to sell a specified asset at a predetermined price within a specified time.
 A contractual agreement regulates the right to sell.
 While stocks are frequently employed as the underlying securities, commodities, futures, and currencies are also applicable.
 The predetermined price is termed the "strike price" since the expectation is to execute the option when the stock price reaches or falls below this level.
 The option can only be exercised until a specified date, referred to as the expiration date, as the choice becomes invalid after this date.
-Read on to learn more about the put option meaning, what is put in the share market, how does put option works, its advantages, and more.
+Read on to learn more about what is put option meaning, with an example, how a put option works, its advantages, and more.

 How Does a Put Option Work?